 Is there any other way to get access to that interview?
 I'm kind of social media stunted - no Instagram, no FaceTwit...
 Can I pay you in Bit-Loonies?
 I'm sure that must be a thing.

 I am not a social media type, either, except for H-M!
 Still, you can go to Instagram and look around.
 That is where Robin has been posting stuff, short articles he could work in between other work.
 Good stuff.
 Some of the best YouTube machinists also have strong presences on social media.
 I go there very rarely, but most of the content is available to look at without a membership.

 I have one of the rollaways like the general in the video.
 After about 8 years of the rollaway sitting static in one place, the rubber tires on the steel cast wheels are starting to split into, dropping the cabinet down about 3/8".
 Of course, it don't help when you have over 600 lbs of tools and junk stored in and on the cabinet.
 Those cabinets are built heavy and stout.
 Much stouter than the old Craftsman and Kennedy cabinets are built.
 And I have both in my shop, too.
 Just wish they had a little more height in the drawers.

 I used four of those boxes back to back integrated into a large work bench.
 Sitting static with no casters on eight leveling feet.

-Best bang for your insurgent U. The only complaint I have is the top drawers don't pull out far enough, but then again the top has a 2" overhang.
+Best bang for your buck.
+The only complaint I have is the top drawers don't pull out far enough, but then again the top has a 2" overhang.

 It's my opinion that he should have framed in his boxes so that the entire weight/load is on a separate framework.
 Only because its a dynamic load when he moves it, and although those boxes are stout, they will flex in motion.
 Don't get me wrong, Robin does amazing work non the less.
 The pod casts are interesting listening and he's talented as they come.